syclops/latex-template/README.md

   templates used in major computer science conferences.
 * `exam`: for exams in academic courses.
 This template also includes examples of common question types.
+* `idea`: for presenting research paper ideas.
+This template provides three sections to fill out: motivation, challenges, and novelty.

 ## License